 Tomosynthesis helps to distinguish normal overlapping tissue from an underlying mass, and can lead to a more accurate diagnosis.
 Tomosynthesis reduces the chances of screening patients having to return for additional imaging tests.
 Research has shown that when 3D imaging is added to standard 2D imaging, there is a 37 percent reduction in unnecessary patient callbacks.

 4. What are the differences in the actual procedures?

 While in compression, the mammogram and tomosynthesis are obtained at the same time.
 Getting a 3D mammogram does not add time to your procedure.
 There is no discomfort difference between a 2D and 3D mammogram screening.
 The radiation dose is equivalent between tomosynthesis and the traditional mammogram.
 When performing both 2D and 3D screenings, the total radiation dose will be double, but still well below the FDA regulated limit.

 5. Does insurance pay for tomosynthesis?

 Yes, most insurance pays for 3D mammography screening.
 Check with your provider.
-Otherwise, out-of-pocket costs range between $50 and $100.

 Call 505.609.6228 today to schedule your appointment.